Real-Project-2025-2026/deliverables-real-project-localtable/App_Sponti/README.md

 ```bash
 npm start
 ```
-The app will be available at `http://localhost:3000`.
+The app will be available at https://sponti-879131163810.us-west1.run.app/

 ### Navigation Guide
 1.  **Select Role:** On the landing screen, choose **Customer Access** or **Owner Portal**.
 2.  **Owner:** Tap the "Create Flash Deal" button.
 Use the "Magic Creator" to see AI in action.
 3.  **Customer:** Use the Map tab to find glowing pins.
 Click "Get Offer" to generate a QR code.
-4.  **Redemption:** As an Owner, use the "Scan" tab and point the camera at a Customer's QR code to validate the 47th redemption!
+4.  **Redemption:** As an Owner, use the "Scan" tab and point the camera at a Customer's QR code to validate the deal!

 ---